luongnguyen1805/kmn-workspace/README.md

 Instead of relying on external knowledge bases, MCP servers, vector databases, or separate knowledge management applications, KMN stores project metadata inside the repository as structured, version-controlled Markdown.

-The implementation of this methodology is called the **KMN-Workspace**.
+The implementation of this methodology is called the **KMN-Layer**.

-A KMN-Workspace forms a lightweight **metadata layer** that exists alongside the primary project content while remaining completely independent from it.
+A KMN-Layer forms a lightweight **metadata layer** that exists alongside the primary project content while remaining completely independent from it.

 The primary project remains the single source of truth.